About the Company

 We know that AMD and Intel they already have chips with up to 64 cores, but it probably won't be long before we're talking about 96 or even 128 CPUs.
 It's worth mentioning that AWS, Google and Azure already have instances with 96 vCPUs.

-How can I benefit from this now?
+How can I benefit from this change in VMware licensing now?

 VMware is making a gradual move at no immediate cost, but to get this “benefit” you need to make some quick decisions and actions!
 If you don't make the changes now, the costs are bound to arrive in 2021.